Privacy Policy

 - Maintaining a group-wide customer database to improve customer service

-- in the context of legal prosecution
+- in the context of legal proceedings

-- Sending non-sales-promoting information and press releases.
+- Sending of non-promotional information and press releases.

 4. Processing of personal data for advertising purposes

-If you do not wish to receive such recommendations from us by email, you can object to the use of your address for this purpose at any time without incurring any costs other than the transmission costs according to the basic rates.
-A notification in text form is sufficient for this.
-Of course, every email always contains an unsubscribe link.
+If you do not wish to receive such recommendations from us via email, you can object to the use of your email address for this purpose at any time, without incurring any costs other than the standard transmission fees.
+A written notification is sufficient.
+Of course, every email also contains an unsubscribe link.

 5. Who receives my data?